 Caregivers often need to make major adjustments in their lives.
 To cope with this stage, caregivers need to make life changes to remain close to the patient all day, such as switching to a profession/ job that can be done from home or taking a sabbatical.
 Getting a full-time attendant, or using day care facility to be able to go out during the day may be considered.
 Caregivers trying to balance their family and other responsibilities while also handling the patient’s care will often need to use services like paid attendants (part-time or full-time), day care facilities, and respite care.
 These enable the caregivers to be able to handle chores and other commitments outside the house without compromising on the patient’s safety.

 Caregivers may face financial challenges.
 Because of the constant attention the patient needs, and the adjustments the caregivers make for this (reducing work/ employing help), there is often a reduction in income and increase in expenses.
 Financial planning may be needed, and alternate sources of income may need to be identified.
 This is challenging because caregiving work itself takes up a lot of energy and time.
 Help from siblings and relatives may be needed.
 India has no scheme for assisting families for care of patients, but it may be worth checking whether subsidized medicines are available.
-Some income tax deduction for medical expenses incurred is available under section 80DDB if the family can get a medical certificate issued in the prescribed format by doctors who meet the criteria of the income tax section; an overview of this can be located by searching the Income Tax India site or viewed here.
+Some income tax deduction for medical expenses incurred is available under section 80DDB if the family can get a medical certificate issued in the prescribed format by doctors who meet the criteria of the income tax section; an overview of this can be located by searching the Income Tax India site or view more details for the act.
 Use the links on the pages to get definitions of terms and any related forms that need to be submitted/ obtained to claim the deduction.
 Tax consultants should be able to advise on the applicability of this.
 Also note that only some types of doctors are authorized to give the required certificate.